 Each school year, school teams are asked to identify students requiring Special Education support.
 OSR search forms are completed.
 The Psych Team reviews and prioritizes these forms.
 For students identified as requiring immediate assessment, a referral package is provided and returned to the Board Office as soon as possible.
 In some schools, it is necessary to put a limit on the number of assessments that can be completed at one time due to a finite number of human resources.
 The students are placed on a list, which is reviewed at the school level during the year.
-If a child's needs escalate, an assessments vary.
+If a child's needs escalate, an assessment may be necessary sooner, rather than waiting.
+The wait time for assessments vary.
 In some instances, new needs arise during the year necessitating a referral.
 Figure I outlines the Psycho-Educational referral process.